Banno/jsonz/README.markdown

 ## Failures

 Jsonz is different about failures.
-When parsing json failures are accumulated and delivered at the end.
+When parsing json, failures are accumulated and delivered at the end.
 The type `JsonzValidation[T]` is a type alias for scalaz's `Validation[NonEmptyList[JsFailure], T]` so the user will receive either a `scalaz.Success` with an instance of the model filled in with the data from the json, or a `scalaz.Failure` that contains failures that occured duirng parsing.
 These failures could be from missing fields, or malformly typed elements.

 ### No Exceptions